 There have been cases in which federal courts have applied the Contract Clause of the United States Constitution to strike down legislation regarding similar or analogous matters, such as legislation reducing or eliminating taxes, public charges or other sources of revenues which support bonds issued by public instrumentalities or private issuers, or which otherwise reduces or eliminates the security for bonds.
-Based upon this case law, Hawkins Delafield & Wood LLP, expects to deliver an opinion in connection with the closing of the offering of the 2016A Restructuring Bonds to the effect that the Holders (or the Trustee acting on their behalf) could successfully challenge under the Contract Clause of the United States Constitution the constitutionality of any repeal or amendment of the Securitization Law or any other action or failure to take any action required by the State Pledge that substantially limits, alters or reduces the value of the 2016A Restructuring Bonds are fully paid and discharged, unless such action is necessary to further a significant and legitimate public purpose.
+Based upon this case law, Hawkins Delafield & Wood LLP, expects to deliver an opinion in connection with the closing of the offering of the 2017

+Restructuring Bonds to the effect that the Holders (or the Trustee acting on their behalf) could successfully challenge under the Contract Clause of the United States Constitution the constitutionality of any repeal or amendment of the Securitization Law or any other action or failure to take any action required by the State Pledge that substantially limits, alters or reduces the value of the 2017 Restructuring Property or the Charges prior to the time that the 2017 Restructuring Bonds are fully paid and discharged, unless such action is necessary to further a significant and legitimate public purpose.

-It may be possible for the New York legislature to repeal or further amend the Securitization Act, or for the Authority to amend or revoke Financing Order No. 3, notwithstanding the State Pledge if the legislature or the Authority acts in order to serve a significant and legitimate public purpose, such as protecting the public health and safety or responding to a national or regional catastrophe affecting the Service Area, or if the legislature otherwise acts in the valid exercise of the State's police power.
-Any such action, as well as the litigation that likely would ensure, might adversely affect the price and liquidity, the dates of payment of interest and principal and the weighted average lives of the 2016A Restructuring Bonds.
+It may be possible for the New York legislature to repeal or further amend the Securitization Law, or for the Authority to amend or revoke Financing Order No. 5, notwithstanding the State Pledge if the legislature or the Authority acts in order to serve a significant and legitimate public purpose, such as protecting the public health and safety or responding to a national or regional catastrophe affecting the Service Area, or if the legislature otherwise acts in the valid exercise of the State's police power.
+Any such action, as well as the litigation that likely would ensure, might adversely affect the price and liquidity, the dates of payment of interest and principal and the weighted average lives of the 2017 Restructuring Bonds.
 Moreover, the outcome of any litigation cannot be predicted.

-Accordingly, the Holders might incur a loss on or delay in recovery of their investment in the 2016A Restructuring Bonds.
+Accordingly, the Holders might incur a loss on or delay in recovery of their investment in the 2017 Restructuring Bonds.